Nusraat Faria

-Nusrat Faria Mazhar (born as Faria Shetu; born 8 September 1993) popularly known as Nusraat Faria is a Bangladeshi film actress, model, singer, television presenter and radio jockey who mostly works in Dhallywood and Tollywood films.
+Nusraat Faria Mazhar (born 8 September 1995) (Note: multiple sources:) popularly and professionally known as Nusraat Faria, is a Bangladeshi actress, model, singer, television presenter and a former radio jockey, who mostly works in Dhallywood and Tollywood films.
+(Note: multiple sources:)

-Nusrat Faria started her career as a model, appearing in various television commercials and print advertisements.

-Nusrat made her acting debut in Dhallywood with the film Aashiqui (2015), She played the lead role opposite Ankush Hazra, and the film was a commercial success.
-Following the success of her debut film, Nusrat appeared in several other popular movies such as Hero 420 (2016), Badsha – The Don (2016), Premi O Premi (2017) and Boss 2: Back to Rule (2017).
+She made her acting debut in Dhallywood with the film Aashiqui (2015), She played the lead role opposite Ankush Hazra, and the film was a commercial success.
+Following the success of her debut film, Nusraat appeared in several other popular movies such as Hero 420 (2016), Badsha – The Don (2016), Premi O Premi (2017) and Boss 2: Back to Rule (2017).
 She played the role of Sheikh Hasina in the Bangabandhu biopic, Mujib: The Making of a Nation.

 Career

 Faria started her career as a debater participating in a BTV debate show.
 She is a national debate champions in 2010 and 2011.
 She started her career in show business as a model in several television commercials.
 Throughout her career, she has worked in various television commercials and radio programs.
+Nusraat Faria made her first TV appearance on the show Thik Bolchen To on RTV.
+In 2012, Faria caught everyone's attention on NTV's Thirty-First Dhamaka Cox's Bazar program.
+In January 2013, he received critical acclaim for hosting Bollywood playback singer Sunidhi Chauhan's show titled Sunidhi Live Concert.
 In 2014, she hosted a reality show, Fair and Handsome: The Ultimate Man.
+Among the popular programs he has presented are RTV's Late Night Coffee, SA TV's Clear SA Live Studio, ATN Bangla's Trend, GTV's Lux World of Glamour and NTV's Style and Trend, Radio Foorti's Night Shift with Nusrat Faria, etc.